moveondrop/moveondrop.github.io/source/includes/v1/_stores.md

 # Store #

-The Store API allows you to view store information with rates.
+The Store API allows you to retrieve store information with rates.

 ## Retrieve stores ##